dracoloveforall-crypto/XRP--Crypto--GameChain/README.md

+## 🔒 Repository Protection Policy

+To maintain the integrity of the **StrawberryFi Data Protector**, the following branch rules are enforced:

+* **No Direct Pushes:** All updates must originate from a feature branch.
+* **PR Requirement:** Minimum of 1 authorized review required for `main` branch merges.
+* **Linear History:** We require a clean commit history to track protection audits.

 <!-- fallback_CryptoChain_20260207084700_19207 -->

 # CryptoChain: Autonomous ledger platform utilizing intelligent consensus protocols for secure identity verification and scalable, resilient node synchronization Hub Implementation